daleonpz/Notes/fh-dortmund/01-DPS.md

 # Parallelization and Optimization
 ## Parallelization
 - Challenges in designing:
-    - Partioning of the problem
+    - Partitioning of the problem
     - Analysis of the communication between the executables
     - Agglomeration: merge entities that have strong communication dependency to avoid context switch overhead
     - Mapping of software to hardware